Skip to main content

 If someone starts using drugs at an early age–often during adolescence when the brain is still developing–their vulnerability to developing addiction significantly increases.
 Furthermore, the inability to effectively deal with stressors or emotional trauma without relying on substances can lead some individuals towards cocaine abuse as a maladaptive coping mechanism.

-Cocaine Abuse and Signs
+Cocaine Abuse and Signs of Drug Use

 Signs of cocaine abuse can vary depending on the individual and the severity of their drug use.
 Here are some common signs to look out for: